FerasDA/atomskreorder/README.md

-atmoskreorder
+atomskreorder
 =============

-A simple line reorder of a CONFIG file made with Atmosk for oxygen and phosphorus atoms
+A simple line reorder of a CONFIG file made with Atomsk for oxygen and phosphorus atoms